heavyblotto/memorativa/docs/1-vision/i-vision.md

 St. Teresa of Avila understood her soul as *El Castillo Interior*, an inner castle built of crystal and containing mansions and dwellings.
 This sacred ("set apart") inner structure provided a refuge and map for the soul's dynamic activity across time, and suggests a strategy relevant to today's battle for consciousness, a battle to determine if the human keeps an inner space at all, or if it is given wholly over to the machine.

-> Memorativa is a remedial trend towards human thinking and an hygienic force in the culture.
+> Memorativa is a remedial trend towards human thinking and a hygienic force in the culture.

 An opportunity presents for a system that is designed to cultivate an internal cosmos of ideas, concepts, and relationships.